Tips on Supporting your Student

 - If your student is struggling academically, remember that expressing disappointment won’t help—supporting and encouraging your student will help them to fix their grades.

-Counseling Services provides confidential counseling to students.
+The Glaeser Center for Counseling Services provides confidential counseling to students.
 We respect the fact that your student is now an adult and has the right to make treatment decisions.
 We will not disclose any information to parents about their student without written consent from the student.

 You may find the following books and websites useful as you and your child transition to college